Tyrrrz/GitHubActionsTestLogger/Readme.md

 #### Custom annotation message

-Use the `annotations.messageFormat` option to specify the annotation message format used for reporting test failures.
+Use the `annotations-message` option to specify the annotation message format used for reporting test failures.
-Supports the same replacement tokens as [`annotations.titleFormat`](#custom-annotation-title).
+Supports the same replacement tokens as [`annotations-title-format`](#custom-annotation-title).

 **Default**: `@error`.